Women’s Health

 Our proposed solution will deliver fast and accurate diagnosis for vaginitis at POC.

-The vaginitis test is intended to detect presence of bacterial vaginosis, vulvovaginal candidiasis and trichomonas vaginalis in vaginal swab samples collected from symptomatic women within 20 minutes using an easy to use and compact POC test platform.
+The miDiagnosticsTM Vaginal Panel (coming soon) is intended to detect presence of bacterial vaginosis, vulvovaginal candidiasis and Trichomonas vaginalis in vaginal swab samples collected from symptomatic women within 20 minutes using an easy to use and compact POC test platform.

 For professional use.